Financing a Vending Machine Business: The Essential Guide

 • Food and beverage vending machines.

-• Specialty vending, such as hot beverages or laundry products.
+• Specialty vending, such as hot beverages (like selling coffee) or laundry products.

 • Bulk vending.